 Soft Release Button / Thumb Grips

-I would definitely consider getting a soft shutter release for your X-T2.
+I would consider getting a soft shutter release for your X-T2.
 They are a lot of fun.

 I’ve had the 10mm Neewer and the Lensmate.
 Although I like the lensmate more, both are great for a few reasons; They help you find your shutter button when you’re looking through the EVF.
 They make pressing the button a little easier.